 - Development and attention to culture – so people know they are valued, know it’s okay to take calculated risks, and are proud to represent the organization

 Laying the Foundation for an Innovative Culture

 Put simply, innovation requires innovative management.
 Old, rigid hierarchies and bureaucratic management structures tend not to create conditions for innovation.
 Innovative management, which is agile, encourages autonomy and regularly communicates purpose, creating conditions that encourage and reward innovation.
 IdeaScale understands that, similarly to growing delicious produce in a garden, innovation requires a healthy culture and structure in which it can grow.
-We invite you to get the Innovation Starter Kit to learn how to create that culture and structure within your organization.
+We invite you to get a demo to learn how to create that culture and structure within your organization.